Asif-shah786/ai-real-estate-advisor/reports/methodology.md

 **Implementation Challenges**: The methodology addresses the challenge of integrating LCEL-based history-aware retrieval with ConversationalRetrievalChain, implementing a wrapper approach that maintains compatibility while leveraging advanced LCEL capabilities.

+**Implementation Success**: The conversational memory system has been successfully implemented and tested, demonstrating effective anaphora resolution and conversation continuity across extended dialogues.

 3.4.3 Technical Implementation Stack

 The technical stack selection demonstrates awareness of production requirements and scalability considerations: